This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Touching items such as doorknobs that have MRSA bacteria on it

 - Being in crowded places where germs can be spread such as hospitals, daycare facilities, or locker rooms

-- Taking antibiotics frequently, or stopping or missing doses of antibiotics
+- Taking antibiotics frequently, stopping antibiotics, or missing doses of antibiotics

 What else do I need to know about MRSA infections?